darwinia-network/DIPs/DIPs/dip-1.md

 # DIP-1
 ## Abstract
-This DIP outlines the staking commission specification applicable on Darwinia and Crab.
+This DIP details the staking commission framework for Darwinia and Crab, impacting validator selection and reward allocation.

 ## Rationale